openshift/hive/docs/hive_metrics.md

 Certain duration metrics use labels whose values are by nature unbounded (e.g. ClusterDeployment name and namespace).
 These are not logged by default as this can overwhelm the prometheus database (see https://prometheus.io/docs/practices/naming/#labels).
 Admins can use `HiveConfig.Spec.MetricsConfig.MetricsWithDuration` to opt for logging such metrics only when the duration exceeds the configured threshold.
+An example of this can be found [here](#example-configure-metricsconfig).
 Check the metrics labelled as `Optional` in the [list below](#optional-metrics) to see affected metrics.

 #### Metrics with Optional Cluster Deployment labels